alhanster/ancestral_diversity/README.md

 # Increased representation of human genetic ancestries improves genic intolerance metrics

 Code repository for calculating RVIS, MTR, LOF O/E, LOF FDR scores.
-We need to explain more about the code!

 # Usage
 After downloading the repository, expand the file and paste the path into setwd() in R files in figures folder.